 - If you put out minimal N in the fall at planting, or are relying on higher residual soil N to carry the crop to jointing, then at least some N otherwise targeted for initial jointing should be moved forward. - In dryland wheat production consider the weather forecast.
-N applications do not become effective until the N is moved into the root zone by rain or melting snow.
-Therefore, once you are within about one month of when you would normally anticipate N topdressing based on growth stage, watch the weather forecast for a day or two when precipitation chances are significant (especially if above 50%).
+Topdress N applications do not become effective until the N is moved into the root zone by rain or melting snow.
+Therefore, once you are within about one month of when you would normally anticipate N topdressing based on growth stage, watch the weather forecast for a day or two when precipitation chances are significant (especially if well above 50%).
 Consider fertilizing in advance of the rain or snow chances.
-If you decide NOT to fertilize and ultimately you do not receive a rain or snow before initial jointing, then you will have missed to the opportunity to effectively supply timely needed N to the developing wheat crop.

-- N Timing Tip: Here is a good rule of thumb for N topdressing on wheat: "If you are having doubts about whether you should go ahead and topdress N on your wheat, go ahead and do it."
+If you decide NOT to fertilize and ultimately you do not receive a rain or snow before initial jointing, then you will have missed to this initial opportunity to effectively supply timely needed N to the developing wheat crop, and at this point you hope you do not have a prolonged dry spell that extends past jointing. - N Timing Tip: Here is a good rule of thumb for N topdressing on wheat: "If you are having doubts about whether you should go ahead and topdress N on your wheat, go ahead and do it."
 The downside of being late is lost yield potential. - 4) If I make a ground application of N fertilizer vs. applying through a pivot, should I change my application timing?